 Now I can say it:

-Every single room on Croydon Place has been painted.
+Every single room in our ranch home has been painted.
 Walls, ceilings, trim, floor, windows, doors, you name it.
 If it COULD be painted it HAS BEEN painted.
 Inside and out.

 We have used the Sherwin Williams Suburban Modern Collection as our palette.
 That kept it pretty simple and avoided hauling multiple paint chips home to agonize over.
 And besides: it is just paint.